 Utilize Artificial Temp Control (or Compatible Substances)

-It would be ideal to be able to control the ambient temperature of your workplace.
-This can be achieved by utilizing an artificial temperature control.
-You can use an oven, heat gun, hair dryer, or even the sun to increase the temperature.
+In an ideal scenario, I’d recommend controlling the ambient temperature of your workspace.
+I’ve found success using artificial temperature controls, be it an oven, heat gun, hair dryer, or even harnessing the sun’s heat to raise the temperature.

 You can also utilize compatible substances such as alcohol to increase the rate of drying the surface.